 I pray tonight that you cross the right bridges, repair the broken bridges, and burn all the wrong bridges.

 If you like what you read, I ask that you support me by sharing.
-Follow me on Instagram @humblegirl1111 or on my Facebook page at Nay Towell.
-You can sign up to be notified of future posts by email, and you can support my blog by scrolling to the bottom of the page and clicking on the Coffee link.
-Thank you for all your support and encouragement! 💙💙💙
+Follow me on my Facebook page at Humblegirl.
+You can also sign up to be notified of future posts by email, Thank you for all your support and encouragement! 💙💙💙

 For I know the plans I have for you,” declares the Lord , “plans to prosper you and not to harm you, plans to give you hope and a future.